bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

    curl --location --request GET 'http://client.sentry.testnet.public.bluzelle.com:1317/node_info' -s | jq '.node_info.network' | tr -d '"'
    ```

-   Initialize your daemon config as follows:
+5. Initialize your daemon config as follows using the chain-id found above:

    ```text
    blzd init <moniker> --chain-id <chain-id>  2>&1 | jq .node_id
    ```

    Use a unique moniker string that uniquely identifies your validator/sentry.
 Please start the moniker with "validator" or "sentry", depending on what you are adding, and use camel case.
 Try to include your own or company name, if applicable.
+If doing a REHEARSAL, please use the same moniker as for your existing node(s), to ease contest procedures.

    Examples: